emk/rust-musl-builder/README.md

 ## Development notes

-After modifying the image, run `./test-image` to make sure that everything works.xs
+After modifying the image, run `./test-image` to make sure that everything works.

 ## Other ways to build portable Rust binaries